-All adult members of applicant and participant families are required to sign the Federal Privacy Act Statement, Authorization for the Release of Information/Privacy Act Notice (form HUD-form\9886) at admission and every recertification thereafter, in conjunction with the HUD 50058 form and other required release forms authorizing HUD and HHA to request and obtain information needed to make eligibility and rent determinations, which states the conditions under which HUD will release information.
+All adult members of applicant and participant families are required to sign the Authorization for the Release of Information/Privacy Act Notice (form HUD-9886) and other required release forms authorizing HUD and HHA to request and obtain information needed to make eligibility and rent determinations.
 HHA is required to protect the information it obtains in accordance with all state and federal privacy laws.
 Requests for information from an outside party must be accompanied by a written Release of Information Request signed by the applicable party in order for the Authority to request or release any information involving an applicant or participant, unless disclosure is authorized under federal or state law.
 The Authority may release information requested by court subpoena.